Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Introduction

-In this paper, we argue that instead of using an independent map for a specific task, information can be stored in one shared map containing several correlated layers where each layer contains one attribute.
-We propose a multi-task multi-layer Bayesian mapping framework which \begin{enumerate}[i.] \item provides rich information such as semantics and traversability and is extendable to more layers; \item runs online using an arbitrary number of sensors (e.g., cameras and LiDARs); \item unifies and simplifies the access to different map attributes for communication efficiency; \item leverages inter-layer correlations to improve the map posterior distribution. \end{enumerate} This work focuses on applying this framework to build a second \emph{traversability} layer on top of the first \emph{semantic} layer developed by~\citet{gan2020bayesian}.
+At present, each of these attributes is often estimated independently and represented in a separate map.
+To perform a complex task involving multiple attributes, a robot needs to access and process information across different maps~\cite{verdoja2020potential}.
+This not only complicates planning, but ignores the correlation among different sources of information.
+In this paper, we argue that instead of using an independent map for a specific task, information can be stored in one shared map with several correlated layers where each layer contains one attribute.
+We propose a multitask multilayer Bayesian mapping framework which \begin{enumerate} \item provides rich information such as semantics and traversability and is extendable to include more layers; \item runs online using an arbitrary number of sensors (e.g., cameras and LiDARs); \item unifies and simplifies the access to different map attributes for communication efficiency; \item leverages inter-layer correlations to improve the map posterior distribution. \end{enumerate} This work focuses on applying the proposed mapping framework to build a second \emph{traversability} layer on top of the first \emph{semantic} layer developed in our previous work~\cite{gan2020bayesian}.
 Traversability, by definition in robotics, means ``the capability of a ground robot to reside over a terrain region under an admissible state wherein it is capable of entering given its current state''~\cite{papadakis2013terrain}.
 We choose traversability as the second layer for two reasons.
 First, a traversability map is essential for a robot to safely and efficiently navigate within its environment and plan local motion policies with improved stability.
 Secondly, traversability is highly correlated with the semantic properties of an environment.
 For example, sky is non-traversable to a ground robot; road is the opposite; mud can either be traversable or untraversable.